|

 TPoh argument to OH

-TS [H] Start tbl(1) table.
-Argument “H” tells mm that the table's
+TS [H] Table start.
+Argument “H” tells mm that the table has a

 VERBON [format [type-size [font]]]

-parameters.
-Add up the values of desired features; the
+format controls several parameters.
+Add up the values of

 Value Effect